welligtonalves/Stack-Traefik-Proxy-Portainer/Docker/Stack-Traefik-Proxy/README.md

 </div>

-Traefik on Docker with Socket Proxy tecnativa, Cloudflare and Portainer.
+# Traefik on Docker with Socket Proxy tecnativa, Cloudflare and Portainer.

-Traefik is an open-source edge router that facilitates the easy deployment of services.
+<p>Traefik is an open-source edge router that facilitates the easy deployment of services.
 One very interesting aspect is that it integrates natively with most cluster technologies, such as Kubernetes, Docker, Docker Swarm.
-Traefik brings significant advantages compared to commonly used reverse proxy software because it was born with Cloud Native practices in mind, meaning it is specifically designed for cloud computing.
+Traefik brings significant advantages compared to commonly used reverse proxy software because it was born with Cloud Native practices in mind, meaning it is specifically designed for cloud computing. </p>

 To enhance the security of our dashboard, you can add an authentication middleware using the following labels: